tprasadtp/ubuntu-post-install/docs/clioptions.md

     to it.
 If you run a search query on google, it probably collects more data than me.
 API endpoints/PaaS/IaaS provider may log your IP addresses, but script does not and WILL not collect IP addresses(local or otherwise).
     - Script will not collect your full config file either.
 Just flags used (like simulate, fix etc)
     - If you flood the reporting endpoints, you might get HTTP 429 errors as reporting endpoints have rate limits.

-## Uni-Freiburg Mirror

-!!! warning
-    Enabling this option will use mirrors from Uni-Freiburg if they are available.
-You may have to be within Uni-Freiburg network to access it.
-The mirror may not work or be up-to date with upstream.
-Use this option only if you are inside Uni-Freiburg network and know what versions/libs are hosted on the mirror.

-- Uses mirrors from `University of Freiburg`.
-Only available for limited number of repositories. **DO NOT** use this option if you are not a faculty or student of Uni-Freiburg, as it may have un-intended side effects.
-- Arguments: `--use-uf-mirror`.
-This option is not tested on Travis builds.

-!!! warning
-    **This script/github-repository/or this website is not affiliated in with University of Freiburg.**

 ## Version